Cathedral (band): The Columbia years (1992–1994)

+Cathedral toured the US with Carcass, Napalm Death and Brutal Truth on the Campaign for Musical Destruction tour in 1992.

 Cathedral's major label debut, The Ethereal Mirror, was noted by Jason Birchmeier of Allmusic for its experimentation, upbeat tempos, and groove-laden guitar riffs.
 After releasing The Ethereal Mirror in 1993, Cathedral was dropped by Columbia the following year.

 Back to Earache (1995–2001)

 The band resumed its relationship with Earache Records, which lasted until 2001.
 During this time, Cathedral released four full-length albums that continued to explore faster rhythms and 1970s-hard rock-influenced guitar riffs before returning to a relatively slow cadence for Endtyme in 2001.

 Switching labels (2002–2010)

 Cathedral signed with Spitfire Records and released The VIIth Coming.
 After releasing a single album on Spitfire, Cathedral signed to Nuclear Blast for their final three albums.
 These albums included the "inspired" and "quirky" but "uneven" The Garden of Unearthly Delights, the double-disc The Guessing Game, which was touted as the "most psychedelic, progressive material in the band's entire catalog" and the "true doom" of the band's farewell album, The Last Spire.